jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/l3vpn/l3vpn-service-module.md

 ![L3VPN Service](l3vpn_service.png)

-## Frinx L3VPN API
+## Usage via Frinx API
-To download and use FRINX pre-configured Postman REST calls - see [this page](../../API.md).
+To download and use FRINX pre-configured Postman REST calls for L3VPN - see [this page](../../API.md).

 ## A bit about L3VPN